pathusutariya/message-to-author/README.md

 ### Modify UI/Styling
 To change styling and HTML,  the messages box will be available at `/public/partials/messagebox.php` and Popup will be editable from `/public/partials/popup.php` in plugin's directory.

+### Contributions

+You are welcome to [pull request](https://github.com/pathusutariya/message-to-author/pulls) for bug-fixing and feature-enhancement.
+If you find any problem Please [Rise an Issue](https://github.com/pathusutariya/message-to-author/issues/new/choose).